 3. Can We Afford the Regular Monthly Costs of Owning a Pet?

 After all of that, you still need to buy food and treats for your pet.
 According to the 2015-2016 National Pet Owners Survey from the American Pet Products Association (APPA), pet owners spend an average of $269 annually on dog food and $246 annually on cat food.
 And this doesn’t include treats or vitamins!

 And, depending on where you live and the time of year, you may need monthly heartworm medication and medicated flea and tick control products which can add to your monthly budget.
 Don’t forget grooming, which will vary based on what breed you have.
 You’ll also have nail trims, ear cleaning and dental care to factor into your budget.

 4. Can We Afford the Yearly Costs of Owning a Pet?

 The most common yearly fee that comes with owning a pet is the annual veterinary visit and vaccinations.
 Costs can vary depending on what type of animal you have and where you live.

-You may also need to consider boarding your family pet when you go on vacation, or paying a pet sitter to come take care of your furry friend.
+You may also need to consider boarding your family pet when you go on vacation or paying a pet sitter to come to take care of your furry friend.
 Make sure you factor that into your yearly budget, as well as any travel budgets you make.

 Finally, you may also need to pay whatever local registration and licensing fees your area requires, Kay said.
 If your town requires your dog is licensed, for example, this may seem like a small thing, but keep in mind the fine for getting caught with an unlicensed dog may be several hundred dollars.